-Any senior member of a small firm whose primary place of business is in the relevant region and whose firm has its main office in the relevant region (in each case, as indicated in FINRA records) is eligible to run for that regional seat.
+Any senior member of a small firm is eligible to run for a regional seat on the SFAC representing the region in which his or her firm has its main office (as indicated in FINRA records).
 Senior members of firms include owners, chief executive officers, presidents, chief compliance officers, chief operating officers, the firm's FINOP or individuals of comparable status.

 Eligible candidates self-nominate by submitting a completed candidate profile form to FINRA's Corporate Secretary.
-The profile form includes basic information about a candidate including a biography and position statement section where voters can learn more about the candidate.
+The profile form includes basic information about a candidate, including a biography and position statement section where voters can learn more about the candidate.
 There may be only one candidate per firm on each ballot.